ok-osdh-escrow/.github/.github/pull_request_template.md

 ---
 #### To-do list (Check these items off as they're completed)
-- [ ] I have checked the Wiki to ensure all documentation is still valid and upto date
+- [ ] I have checked the Wiki to ensure all documentation is still valid and up to date
 - [ ] There are no new SonarQube security issues
 - [ ] There are no pre-release dependency versions left in the source
 - [ ] If applicable, I have verified or added needed unit test coverage